xyzpw/ascii-plague-shooter/README.md

  be detonated with the `c` key again which will have a 1 second delay.<br>
 The claymore will shoot hundreds of fragments in the direction it is facing.

+##### M16 Mines
+When an infected steps on an M16 mine, it will explode and send fragments in all directions, killing nearby infected.

 #### Rescue
 When rescue arrives, you have a limited amount of time to get to the aircraft before they leave without you &#8212; you will lose the game.